 Federal aid - Completing the Free Application for Federal Student Aid (FAFSA) is the first step in becoming eligible for financial aid.
-The FAFSA is available on January 1st each year for the following academic year and can be accessed at www.fafsa.ed.gov.
+The FAFSA is available on January 1st each year for the following academic year (which will change to October 1st, starting with the 2017-18 application year) and can be accessed at www.fafsa.ed.gov.
 If you plan to attend Southwestern College, please include our Title IV code 001294 on your FAFSA.
 You will also need to obtain a personal password that will be used to access and certify your application.

-After submitting the FAFSA, students receive an electronic Student Aid Report (SAR) and, if SWC was the FAFSA, we will receive an Institutional Student Information Record (ISISR), which is an electronic version of the student's application.
+After submitting the FAFSA, students receive an electronic Student Aid Report (SAR) and, if SWC was listed the FAFSA, we will receive an Institutional Student Information Record (ISISR), which is an electronic version of the student's application.
 Each family member wishing to apply for financial aid must fill out an individual FAFSA.
 Students must reapply for financial aid using the FAFSA each academic year he/she wish to receive aid.
 Priority deadline for submitting your application is March 2nd each year.